myltik/azure-docs.ru-ru/articles/marketplace-consumer/mytemplates-getstarted.md

 <properties
-   pageTitle="Начало работы с частными шаблонами | Microsoft Azure" description="Добавление и совместное использование частных шаблонов, а также управление ими с помощью портала Azure, интерфейса командной строки Azure или PowerShell." services="marketplace-customer" documentationCenter="" authors="VybavaRamadoss"
+   pageTitle="Get started with private Templates | Microsoft Azure" description="Add, manage and share your private templates using the Azure portal, the Azure CLI, or PowerShell." services="marketplace-customer" documentationCenter="" authors="VybavaRamadoss"